Alder flycatcher: Vocalizations

 The vocalizations of the alder flycatcher are very useful for its identification in the field.
 The song is a distinct "fee-bee-o"; birds have been observed to throw their heads back and shake their tails while singing.
-There are a variety of calls generated by E. alnorum, the most common of which is a "pit" sound produced when foraging.
+There are a variety of calls made, the most common of which is a "pit" sound produced when foraging.
 Other calls include those associated with aggressive or territorial behavior, including "double-peak", "zwee-oo", and "wee-oo" calls, and those linked with excitement, such as a "kitter" call.

 Diet

-E. alnorum diet is composed primarily of insects such as those from the Hymenoptera (sawflies, bees, wasps and ants), Coleoptera (beetles), Diptera (flies), Lepidoptera (butterflies and moths) and Orthoptera (locusts, grasshoppers and crickets) families.
-Insects are captured during flight or gleaned from foliage of trees.
+The diet is composed primarily of insects such as those from the Hymenoptera (sawflies, bees, wasps and ants), Coleoptera (beetles), Diptera (flies), Lepidoptera (butterflies and moths) and Orthoptera (locusts, grasshoppers and crickets) families.
+Insects are captured during flight or gleaned from the foliage of trees.
 In the winter, some birds will include fruit and seeds in their diet.

 Reproduction

 The alder flycatcher breeds in wet thickets of maple, alder and birch.
 Nests are positioned low in bushes within shrubby thickets, and are cup-shaped, built loosely of vegetative materials such as grass, weeds, pieces of bark, and small twigs.
 Strips of grass or bark can often be seen dangling from the bottom of the nest, and the inside is lined with soft materials such as plant down.
 Females primarily engage in nest building activities.

 Male E. alnorum vocalize to defend their breeding territory.
 As the species has not been extensively studied, courtship behavior is uncertain, but is believed to involve males chasing females through the trees.

-3–4 eggs are laid per breeding season, and are creamy-white or buff in color and speckled with dark markings near the larger end of the egg.
+Three or four eggs are laid per breeding season; they are creamy-white or buff in color and speckled with dark markings near the larger end of the egg.
 The female incubates the eggs for 12–14 days.
 Hatchlings are altricial and covered with tiny spots of olive-brown down.
 Both the male and female are involved in caring for the young.
 Juveniles take their first flight around 13–14 days of age.